 However, please be aware that (1) you are responsible for all missed work (2) you may not have the opportunity to “make up” tests and (3) parents may be served a Legal Notice of Absence if the absence from school is for three or more days.
 Note: the “first notice” does not carry a fine, but future illegal absences may require payment of a fine.
 Parents are advised to notify the school (in writing) well in advance of the planned trip, to be deemed “an educational trip” by the principal as described above.
 The form is available in the middle school main office or on the school district website.

 Tardiness To School

-Arrival at school after 7:40 AM requires the student to report to the middle school attendance office for a tardy slip before entering class.
+Arrival at school after 7:35 AM requires the student to report to the middle school attendance office for a tardy slip before entering class.
 A verbal parental confirmation or a tardy slip, which is to be completed by the parent or guardian, must be returned to the homeroom teacher the next school day.
 After the fifth tardy (not necessarily consecutive days), a letter will be sent to parents/guardians informing them of the tardiness.
 Additional tardies may result in assigned team detentions and/or parent conference.
-Students who arrive at school after 9:40 AM without lawful excuse will automatically be assigned an after school detention to be served the next day.

-Please contact the Attendance Office at 610.838.7001 Ext.
-3710 or your child's school should you have any additional questions.
+Please contact the Middle School Office at 610.838.7001 Ext.
+3701 or your child's school should you have any additional questions.

 Middle School Hours